Marketing infant formula in Australia

 • give financial incentives to sales staff or health workers for selling or promoting formula.

-Aim of the agreement
+Aim of the MAIF Agreement

-The MAIF Agreement aims to:
+The MAIF Agreement aimed to:

 • ensure safe and adequate nutrition for babies